seonghapark/cuav/README.md

 This is Radar team.
 We receive data from radar, which is moving over the connected rail.
 Rail starts moving one end of the side and moves to the other end of the side.
 Velocity of moving rail should be constant.
 When rail finishes move side to side, one SAR image data is produced.
 We use this image to classify the object in front of radar.
 Our goal is classify 4 kinds of object, Human, Car, UAV, and etc.

 I took part of analyzing python codes.
-Under this paragraph is explaining how codes work, how data are move, how SAR image is generate.
+Under this paragraph is explaining how ROS nodes work, how data are move, how SAR image is generate.

 ---

 # Get Data From Radar (0_get_data.py)

 - When 'radar start' signal received, send 'start moving' signal to rail.
-- After send signal to rail, radar begins to receive data.
-- Stacks data until rail finishes move one side to the other side.
-- When rail sends signal of 'finish movement', publish stacked data (BYTE Array).
+After signal is sended to rail, radar begins to receive data.
+Received data are Stacked until rail finishes move one side to the other side.
+When rail sends signal of 'finish movement', publish stacked data to 'BYTE Array' form.

 # Analyze and Parse Raw data (2_analyzer.py)

-- Wait until raw data is passed by data receiver(0_get_data.py).
-- Parse raw data into two part, sync and data.
-- Binary form of data
+- Analyzer waits until raw data is passed by data receiver(0_get_data.py).
+When data arrive, parse raw data into two part, sync and data.
+Under this paragraph is form and characteristics of binary data

     ---